Shariqaftab20/OpeninApp-Challange/README.md

 - List the contents of the specified Google Drive folder to ensure the required input files (`input_aud.wav` and `input_vid.mp4`) are present.

 ### 4. Copy Pre-trained Model
-- Copy the pre-trained Wav2Lip GAN model (`wav2lip_gan.pth`) from Google Drive to the Wav2Lip checkpoints folder.
+- Copy the pre-trained Wav2Lip-GAN (or any other pretrained model) model (`wav2lip_gan.pth`) from Google Drive to the Wav2Lip checkpoints folder.

 ### 5. Install Dependencies
 - Install the necessary dependencies listed in `requirements.txt`.
 Note: There might be an issue with OpenCV version compatibility, and an attempt to install a specific version of OpenCV might fail.